anthonyaanderson/Shared-Mobility-Data-Documentation/README.md

 * Finally, we aggregate trips by location and time bins by quarter.
 To prevent individual trips from being identified, we drop the location information in any group that consist of less than 3 trips.
 These sensitive trips are included in the data set as larger groups aggregated only by time bins.
 Within all groups, travel attributes such as distance traveled and trip duration are averaged.

-Example location bins by coordinate truncation to 0.01 degrees Latitude and Longitude.
+Example location bins by coordinate truncation to 0.01 degrees latitude and longitude:

 ![Image of Grids](https://github.com/anthonyaanderson/MDS-Data/blob/main/SeattleGrid.png)